dvorakluk/lynceus/README.md

   <p><em>Wisdom in every notification</em></p>
 </div>

 Lynceus is a lightweight agent that keeps you informed about the things that matter to your workflow.
+Named after the keen-sighted Argonaut of Greek mythology (and represented by a watchful owl), Lynceus monitors feeds and git forges, delivering desktop notifications when updates occur.

+Whether you're tracking blog posts, monitoring project releases, or waiting for that critical PR to merge, Lynceus handles the watching so you can focus on building.
+It's designed for developers who need to stay connected without constantly checking multiple sources.